ArthDubey/SplitYourBills/README.md

 1.Python 3.5 or above

-Note- All of these can be easily installed via pip

 ## Running the tests

-It is explained in installing subsection
+It is explained in installing Getting started

 ## Contributing